Computer Systems And Facilities Use

 Student Organization Website Guidelines

-All student organizations are encouraged to develop a web presence on the Lycoming College Website.
+All student organizations are required to develop a web presence on the Lycoming College Website.
 Websites are beneficial to student organizations because they:

 - Promote the functions and activities of an organization to the College community and perspective students.

-- Provide an unique medium for communicating an organization's information.
+- Provide a unique medium for communicating an organization's information.

 - Provide easy access to additional information of interest.